ta6hbe/wordcounter/README.md

 ### Using Docker compose

-With docker compose, the service will bind to port 9090 on the localhost, by default, by virtue of the `.env` file.
+With `docker-compose`, the service will bind to port 9090 on the localhost, by default, by virtue of the `.env` file included.
 If that port is available on the local host, simply run:

 ```
 docker-compose up --build
 ```

-This will build the container image, run all the unit tests befaur launching the service inside the container.
+This will build the container image, run all the unit tests before launching the service inside the container.
 You need Docker installed and running on the host computer for this.
-You also need port 9090 avaialble.
+You also need port 9090 available.

 Alternatively you can define your own local port binding on the fly by using:

 ```
 WORDCOUNTER_PORT=<You Port Choice here> docker-compose up --build
 ```

-This way the local port will bind to whatever you passed in the WORDCOUNTER_PORT command line argument.
+This way the local port will bind to whatever value you passed in the WORDCOUNTER_PORT command line argument, if the port is available.

-To run HTTP POST requests against the service, you can still use the Postman collection included, making sure to change the URL port to whatever port you have launched to.
+To run HTTP POST requests against the service, you can still use the Postman collection included, making sure to change the **URL port** to whatever port you have launched to.

 Also make sure you provide your own file examples.
 I have included some text files for proof of concept, available in folder `src/test/resources`.